wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Desktop/Electron/Electron-OpenSource-List.md

 - [windows95 #Project#](https://github.com/felixrieseberg/windows95): This is Windows 95, running in an Electron app.
 Yes, it's the full thing.
 I'm sorry.

+- [electron-with-express #Project#](https://github.com/frankhale/electron-with-express): A simple project demonstrating how to spawn an Express app from Electron as well as providing server logs directly in the Electron app.

 ## Boilerplate

 - [electron-react-typescript-webpack-boilerplate #Project#](https://github.com/Devtography/electron-react-typescript-webpack-boilerplate): Pre-configured boilerplate for Electron + React + TypeScript + Webpack.